kecskusz-8/nocc/docs/CONTRIBUTING.md

 - Keep functions small and readable over clever.
 This code needs to survive being read by a stranger at 2am trying to figure out if it's safe to trust.
 - No unnecessary dependencies.
 The relay's dependency list should stay short; the extension's should stay at zero.
 - Match the existing style in the file you're editing over imposing a new one.
 - **Modularity**.
 Separate platform-specific actions into a hook, so the project can be easily reused, or be a guideline for other platforms.
+See [`HOOKS.md`](HOOKS.md) for the full hook API and folder conventions.

 ## Testing